Full Name: Dr Elena Emma Sottilotta

 Teaching experience

-- Supervisor for IT1 “Texts and Contexts”;
+- Italian language supervisor and supervisor for IT1 “Texts and Contexts.”

 - Certified English and Italian language teacher (CELTA and DITALS) and Language Examiner (PLIDA and CELI).
 Elena has taught in Italy, England and the United States to language learners coming from a variety of social and cultural backgrounds, including university students, young learners, immigrants and refugees.
 Her interests in this field include creative approaches to language learning, creation of authentic didactic materials and implementation of storytelling and creative writing strategies in the FL/L2 classroom.